willdurand/willdurand.github.io/_posts/2014-03-17-standing-desk-do-it-yourself.md

 audio: false
 tags: [life, DIY]
 title: "Standing Desk Do It Yourself (DIY)"
----
+updates:
+  - date: 2014-03-19
+    content: >-

-_UPDATE: I started to use an [Apple Wireless Keyboard](https://www.apple.com/keyboard/) and a [Magic Mouse](https://www.apple.com/magicmouse/) rather than directly using my laptop._
+      I started to use an [Apple Wireless Keyboard](https://www.apple.com/keyboard/) and a [Magic
+      Mouse](https://www.apple.com/magicmouse/) rather than directly using my
+      laptop.
 ---

 I have been interested in standing desks for a while.
 [A standing desk is a desk